-Peter Erben, principal advisor for the International Foundation for Electoral Systems (IFES), is a leading authority on electoral management and the strengthening of democratic institutions.
-Erben currently works out of Ukraine, where he is also the senior country director for IFES and senior advisor to the election commission.
-He has held similar positions in Indonesia, Nepal, Pakistan, and Palestine.
+Peter Erben is Principal Advisor for the International Foundation for Electoral Systems (IFES).
+Erben is a leading authority on electoral management, good governance, and the strengthening of democratic institutions.
+Erben currently works out of Kyiv, Ukraine, advising and supporting stakeholders in Ukraine and around the world.
+Until mid-2025, Erben was the Senior Country Director for IFES Ukraine.
+He has held similar positions in Indonesia, Nepal, Pakistan, and West Bank and Gaza.

 Erben is one of the few international experts ever called upon to direct national elections for other nations.